ISISComputingGroup/ibex_user_manual/Engin-X-Sample-Stack.md

-# Define a motor position on the engin-x sample stack
+# Define a Motor Position on the Engin-X Sample Stack
 - Using a file explorer, go to the following location on ndxenginx: `C:\Labview Modules\Drivers\Galil DMC2280`
 ![](https://raw.githubusercontent.com/wiki/ISISComputingGroup/ibex_user_manual/enginx_sample_stack_1.png)
 - Double click on the file Galil – System Functions.llb